 Built in 1939 in Art Deco style, the AWA Tower and the building beneath might remind the onlooker of Clark Kent’s Daily Planet, evoking a Golden Age of Radio and media.

-The 15 storey building is topped by a radio transmission tower and was the tallest building in Sydney until the 1960s.
+The 15 storey building, topped by a radio transmission tower, was the tallest building in Sydney until the 1960s.

-The tower was modelled on Berlin’s Funkturm Tower, and the Eiffel Tower inspired both in Paris
+The tower was modelled on Berlin’s Funkturm Tower, and both were inspired by the Eiffel Tower in Paris.

 Dictionary of Sydney